reconquest/sould/README.md

 For first, sould nothing knows about your repositories and you should talk him about it.
 And all he needs it is mirror name and clone url (origin).

+For communication sould uses the HTTP REST-like interface, and implements two methods - `POST` and `GET`.

 ## API

-For communication sould uses the HTTP REST-like interface, and implements two
-methods:
+### POST

-1. `POST` - send replicate request, on this request sould server will fetch all repository changes.
+On this request sould server will fetch all repository changes.
 If server works in master server, then request will be propagated to all known slaves.
 In communication with slaves, master mode uses a parallel threads.

 Basic response statuses:
 - `201 Created` - this status returns when sould does not know about this